What is an Attorney?

 We operate on a first-name basis at our law office.
 Criminal defense is all about relationships and helping people work through their problems.
 It's not about pre-judging clients with criminal charges."

-Powers Landreth is in the business of providing sound legal advice and making our experienced litigation team available to you during difficult times.
+Powers Law Firm is in the business of providing sound legal advice and making our experienced litigation team available to you during difficult times.
 Our law firm offers experience, a dedication to legal adeptness, and almost more important than anything else — compassion,” says Charlotte criminal defense attorney Bill Powers.

 “We see people through their darkest legal problems.
 We offer legal advice and help…that’s why our telephone number is 704-342-HELP.”
 [704-342-4357]